nicolaspiconriwi/Ritchie---nodeJS/03 - week-2/day-2/worskshop/NodeJS_Logistics_Management_Workshop.md

 3. Implement routes and middleware in Express.
 4. Read and write data in the file system using the `fs` module with promises.
 5. Handle errors and secure the RESTful API with middleware.
+6. Understanding status codes and response bodies.
-6. Differentiate between development and production dependencies.
+7. Differentiate between development and production dependencies.

 ## Project Description